Jakeroid/Jakeroid/README.md

 ### Hi there 👋

-I am currently working as a Freelancer and building bots and scrapers.
-My main stack is NodeJS.
-But I am learning Blockchain and Solidity too.
+Want to become wealthy by CODING 🚀 Fan of Remote Work ✈️ Was Freelancer for 12 years 💻 Build AI Telegram Bot: https://chatty-robo.help 🟢 Follow my journey on Twitter: https://twitter.com/Jakeroid

+My current tech stack: Javascript, TypeScript, NodeJS, Python, Backend and Data Engineering.
 If you would like to collaborate, let me know.
 Contact me on [LinkedIn](https://www.linkedin.com/in/ivan-karabadzhak-42712113b/) or [Upwork](https://www.upwork.com/freelancers/ivank6).

 <!--
 **Jakeroid/Jakeroid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.